akuklev/akuklev.github.io/polymorphism.md

 ```

 But more importantly, it allows adjusting the rules for the □-modality to work well with dependent types.
-In the introduction rule we allow irrelevant variables,
+In the introduction rule we allow opaque variables,
 while in the elimination rule we state
-that a closed-form element can only depend on non-closed elements of the context irrelevantly:
+that a closed-form element can only depend on non-closed elements of the context opaquely:
 ```
    □Г, Δ° ⊢ x : X                  Г ⊢ x : □X(t)
 ––––––––––––––––––––(□Intro)      –––––––––––––––(□Elim)